09 May 2018

 What do you get when you have two company directors – one from the client company, the other from the principal contractor – each blaming the other for safety failings and having to answer to the one of the country’s top regulatory barristers?
 A mighty good mock trial that should make all companies and their senior staff take safety more seriously.

-Gerard Forlin QC was the prosecutor in the Fire Safety Keynote Theatre yesterday afternoon (11 April), grilling the directors of client company Get Them Up As Soon As Possible Ltd (GTUASAP) and principal contractor It’ll Be Alright On The Night Ltd (IBAOTN) in the dock over safety failings on a project to construct an 11-storey building.
+Gerard Forlin QC was the prosecutor at a mock trial held at the Fire Safety Event at the NEC Birmingham in April, which attracted more than 100 delegates to the session.
+He was grilling the directors of client company Get Them Up As Soon As Possible Ltd (GTUASAP) and principal contractor It’ll Be Alright On The Night Ltd (IBAOTN) in the dock over safety failings on a project to construct an 11-storey building.
 The “court” heard how GTUASAP – an established business that prides itself on having “safety as its number-one priority” but which had only acted as a client under the Construction (Design and Management) Regulations (CDM) once before – selected, for the construction project, IBAOTN’s bid, which was the second lowest.
 The company that bid the lowest, it said, were “cowboys”.
 However, GTUASAP did not check that IBAOTN had experience of this type of work.

 Following a tip-off from a member of the public, the HSE visited the site, where it found a number of safety breaches.
 The regulator contacted both companies, whereupon the client – GTUASAP – emailed the principal contractor – IBAOTN – to ask what was going on.
 The contractor replied to say it had everything under control and was “sorting it out”.